milonmaze/privacy-terms-observatory/usa.visa.com/legal/checkout/terms-of-service.html.md

 usa.visa.com
 Verifying you are human.
-This may take a few seconds.
+This may take a few seconds. usa.visa.com needs to review the security of your connection before proceeding.
-Verification is taking longer than expected.
-Check your Internet connection and refresh the page if the issue persists.
-Ray ID: 8ad72ddadec92368
+Ray ID: 8b10f085c866944c
 Performance & security by Cloudflare